varshini27-dev/ShopSetupWizard-ASSIGNMENT/replit.md

 - **Google Fonts CDN**: Font delivery service for web typography
 - **Cloudflare CDNs**: Font Awesome icon library hosting

+## Recent Changes (August 2025)
+- **Complete redesign** based on provided design mockups for professional onboarding experience
+- **Step 1**: Enhanced theme selection with browser-style mockups showing Bags, Flex, and Chic themes
+- **Step 2**: Improved category setup with interactive flow diagram and clean form layout
+- **Step 3**: Redesigned product form with scrollable container and live preview card
+- **Responsive optimization** for all screen sizes with proper spacing and typography scaling
+- **Performance optimization** ready for Google PageSpeed testing with optimized CSS and smooth animations

-Note: The current implementation appears to be a frontend-only prototype.
+Note: The current implementation is a frontend-only prototype optimized for user experience and performance.
 No backend services, databases, or server-side processing are currently integrated.